monsieur-kuma/kuma-bot/document/docs/Commands/autoCheckin.md

 - The `auto_checkin` command must be running in the background to function correctly.

 ### Troubleshooting
+- Join discord server if you want to help or report bugs: [Monsieur Kuma](https://discord.gg/Ykq6qgsHSh)

 - If the command is not working as expected, please let me you. i will fix this